krummenCode/Oros-Photography-Website/README.md

 ### About

 Oros is a simple responsive website created to hold pictures I captured in CO.
+I recently developed a theme toggle in the landing page.

-### Currently Testing New Feature
+### New Feature

-Testing theme switcher
+Theme switcher
-=html
---Button to activate function darkThemeActivator --Toggle to test with.
-If liked i will use it instead of button

-=Css
---Added styles for dark theme classes

-=js
---function that toggles class into areas that theme needs changed
+-Light/Dark theme toggle in landing
+-Light theme by default

 ## Technology Used

-HTML 5, CSS3, Js(jquery)
+HTML 5, CSS3, Js and jquery

 file list
 ---